MonoTAKD: Teaching Assistant Knowledge Distillation for Monocular 3D Object Detection: Related Work

-A series line of works~\cite{monodis,cmkd,add,unidis,2023disbev} apply knowledge distillation (KD) for Mono3D.
-For example, MonoDistill~\cite{monodis} uses a camera-based detector as the teacher model to process the sparse depth map and transfer inferred 3D information to the student model through feature and logit distillation.
-To better obtain 3D information, CMKD~\cite{cmkd} and UniDistill~\cite{unidis} employ a LiDAR-based detector to extract enriched 3D features from the LiDAR point cloud.
-Then, they perform the BEV distillation to transfer the knowledge from the LiDAR modality to the camera modality.
+Several works~\cite{monodis,cmkd,add,unidis,2023disbev} apply cross-modal distillation to Mono3D.
+For example, MonoDistill~\cite{monodis} uses a camera-based model as the teacher model to process the sparse depth map and transfer inferred 3D information to the student model through feature and logit distillation.
+To enhance 3D information, CMKD~\cite{cmkd} and DistillBEV~\cite{2023disbev} employ a LiDAR-based model to extract enriched 3D features from the LiDAR point cloud.
+Then, they perform the BEV distillation to transfer this knowledge from the LiDAR modality to the camera modality.

-Nevertheless, prior research in KD has predominantly focused on using a single modality teacher, which could impede the comprehensive acquisition of 3D knowledge.
-For instance, a camera-based teacher may lack the ability to provide precise 3D information offered in the LiDAR point cloud.
-Also, a LiDAR-based teacher might encounter challenges in the efficiency of teaching a camera-based student, primarily due to the substantial difference in feature representation.
-In contrast, our~\model incorporates intra-modal distillation to enhance the efficiency of distilling rich visual knowledge while introducing cross-modal residual distillation to deliver essential 3D spatial cues.
+Nevertheless, prior research in this area has predominantly focused on using a single modality teacher, hindering the comprehensive acquisition of 3D knowledge.
+A camera-based student often struggles to gain this knowledge due to substantial differences in feature representation.
+Cross-modal feature alignment typically relies on a complex adaptation module, which may be insufficient for effectively bridging this gap~\cite{cmkd,2023disbev}.
+In contrast, our~\model employs intra-modal distillation to effectively transfer 3D visual knowledge and introduces cross-modal residual distillation to convey essential 3D spatial cues.